prerakrustagi/Image_Classifier_Cifar10/Readme.md

 * epochs: The number of times you need to train the classifier using the same example.
 We started with 5 and ultimately settled at 10, because beyond that the accuracy was not improving.
 * batch_size = The number of examples that you want to process parallelly.
 It depends on your system memory.
 We choose 128 keeping in mind the hardware constraints of our system.
 * keep_probability = in what probability how many units of each layer should be kept.
 We choose 0.7.
 This makes the dropout to be 30%.
-* learning_rate = The smallest change that the ptimizer will make in order to minimize the cost.
+* learning_rate = The smallest change that the optimizer will make in order to minimize the cost.
 We choose 0.001, as this value is the default recommended value by tensorflow.

 ````
+We used the validation-set to calculate this accuracy.

 Epoch  1, CIFAR-10 Batch 1:  Loss:     2.1369 Validation Accuracy: 0.237200
 Epoch  1, CIFAR-10 Batch 2:  Loss:     1.6714 Validation Accuracy: 0.316400
 Epoch  1, CIFAR-10 Batch 3:  Loss:     1.3447 Validation Accuracy: 0.401000